jlapides/alzheimers_method_2/readme.txt

 >>> readme: user description of current run plus automated logging of parameters

-3) graph_alzheimers_paper.nb
+4) c_graph_alzheimers_paper.nb

 input files:
-Alzheimers_AK_5_topics_a_0P3_b_0P25_cut_1_12.15rrtst_docTopicSum.csv
+c_Alzheimers_AK_5_topics_a_0P3_b_0P25_cut_1_12.15rrtst_docTopicSum.csv

 results files:
-allTable7.tsv: this file has a mix of input objects, corresponding normalized abundance data, metadata, sample id, subject id and class components for data exploration.
+c_allTable7.tsv: this file has a mix of input objects, corresponding normalized abundance data, metadata, sample id, subject id and class components for data exploration.
 It is loaded at the end.

 note: the main result for this notebook is the graph which we have not stored as separate files.
 See the figures in the paper.

 The following files are submitted with the paper:

-4) Excel spreadsheet with selected input, intermediate  and results files alzheimers_input_data_and_results.xlsx
-See readme tab in the spreadsheet